AnimGol/Genius/README.md

 ## How to Run the Program
 1. Open the cmd (or equivalent) and clone the "Genius" repository to your pc: git clone https://github.com/{yourusername}/Genius.git
-2. Navigate to your cloned repository in your pc.
+2. Navigate to your cloned repository on your pc.
 3. Install the required libraries, mentioned above.
 4. Run this command: uvicorn main_updated:app --reload.
 5. Open the URL link provided there (Usually http://127.0.0.1:8000 ) and add "/register#/" to the end of the link.
+6. If, at any step, the program stops to answer, check the terminal.
+There, a menu is appeared that asks you to choose a number. please choose "3".
+Then come back to the browser tab.